zephs1969/createFlatpakAliases/README.md

 # createFlatpakAliases
-a CLI tool (bash script) to automatically create at runtime flatpak aliases
+A CLI tool (bash script) to automatically create at runtime flatpak aliases

 Usage:
 - Download the script and copy it into your "$PATH" - for example `~/.local/bin` or `~/.bin`